rafaelsilverioit/stundb/README.md

 - Authentication
 - Support multiple cache eviction policies
 - Change how synchronization works today
-- Create a Spring Boot app to observe nodes and expose data through a REST API
 - Create a node gateway app to receive requests from clients, and load balance requests between nodes